-3) "Flexibility of gas supply" refers to our ability to adjust the volume of a particular supply contract as operating and market conditions change.
+3) "Flexibility of gas supply" refers to our ability to adjust the volume of a supply contract as operating and market conditions change.
 For example, the demand of firm heat-sensitive customers will vary depending on the weather conditions.
-Interruptible customers will vary their level of purchases depending on the price of alternate fuels and the demand for product in their own industry.
-Thus, the Company must arrange a portfolio of gas supplies and storage services flexible enough to meet the daily and monthly "swings" in demand.
+Interruptible customers will adjust their purchases depending on factors such as the price of alternate fuels and the demand for their products.
+Thus, the Company must arrange a portfolio of gas supplies and storage services that are flexible enough to meet the daily and monthly "swings" in demand.
 Contractual "swing rights" are implemented through monthly and daily elections with gas suppliers and through injections into and withdrawals out of storage.